nthnn/VoxHAUT-Roamer/README.md

 ## Features

-- **WiFi Connectivity**: The VoxHAUT utilizes the ESP8266 NodeMCU 1.0 microcontroller unit to establish a wireless connection with Android and desktop applications via WiFi.
+- **WiFi Connectivity**: The VoxHAUT utilizes the ESP8266 NodeMCU 1.0 microcontroller unit to establish a wireless connection with Android application via WiFi.
 This allows seamless interaction between the user and the robot, enabling a wide range of functionalities and commands.

-- **Android and Desktop App Interaction**: Users can control and interact with the VoxHAUT using either an Android or desktop application.
+- **Android App Interaction**: Users can control and interact with the VoxHAUT with an Android application.
 The Android app is developed using TypeScript and ReactJS and wrapped within an Android WebView written in Kotlin.
-The desktop app is built using ElectronJS, providing a consistent user experience across platforms.

 - **Emotional Display**: The VoxHAUT features an OLED 0.96 inch display that visually expresses emotions such as happiness, sadness, and idleness.
 When users interact with VoxHAUT, it displays a happy emotion, creating a friendly and engaging atmosphere.
 In the absence of user interaction, the display shows a sad emotion, indicating VoxHAUT's longing for attention.